 I’ve tried to condense all of my nuggets of wisdom below in a brief branding guide to help you shape the choices behind your shiny new brand.

-Below you’ll also find Ladder’s business branding template, which you can use for your own branding efforts.
+Click the CTA below to download Ladder’s business branding template, which you can use for your own branding efforts.

 Let’s start with my over-arching theme:

 Do Your Research

 Speaking as a classically-trained artist with graphic design experience under my belt, transitioning into the world of conversion-oriented design is something I continually improve on day by day.

 Moving from the bells-and-whistles world of fine art was hard – I quickly learned that users much prefer to press the big red button in the middle of the page over the elegantly-crafted masterpiece that requires too much visual digestion.

 Trial and error aside, I kick off almost every morning with a quick readthrough of the latest design newsletters that come into my inbox – Hacker Newsletter, Designmodo, eWebDesign Newsletter to name a few – and absorbing as much relevant information as I can.